robertmitchellv/fhir-validator/README.md

 ```

 > [!IMPORTANT]
-> The command will download files and save them to `~/.fhir/` so be aware that the first time you run this command it will take longer to retrieve all of the required files.
+> The command will download files and save them to `~/.fhir/` so be aware that the first time you run this command it will take longer to retrieve all the required files.

 ### Command Breakdown